 A digital platform for interdisciplinary and international collaboration that enables sharing of knowledge and resources for developing resilience solutions and tools among GRRN members.
-This dedicated online portal is supported by the Global Resilience Institute in partnership with Northeastern University’s Dean of Libraries.
+This dedicated online portal is supported by the Global Resilience Institute.
 Members have access to a robust search tool to browse the profiles of fellow resilience researchers, as well as forums, a digital repository and more.
 Lynx-Net is a resource to find a diverse array of resilience experts from around the globe.